Why and how to stop caring what people think about you 🤷♂️

 “So Julia and Peter think you’re pretty weird.”

 ‘Thanks’ Anne for relaying the news.
 Her face intent with anticipation, she waited for my anxious response.
 But in my head, I already accepted and discarded the new.
 Shrug and move on.
 Office gossip is part of work life.
 I don’t care.

 Would you react Stoic?
 I sure didn’t in the past.
 If people talked about me, my stomach would implode and a surge of anxiety flood my guts.
 I shiver remembering the feeling.
 Hours later, I would still frantically analyze what made somebody think so badly about me.

 “I am nice right?”

 The comment would replay in my mind for weeks.
 Feeling horrible, again,… and again.
 Stupid brain, is this necessary?

 You want to lift your shoulders and move on.
 Sure it is nice if others think well of you, but there will always be haters.
 How to stop caring what people think about you?
 It’s a hard mindset to get into.

 We evolved to want to fit in.
 We adjust to a group – totally fine.
 To help the group stick together, people talk about others – and we care.
 Gossip and peer pressure keep a social balance.
 They’re great behaviors and incentives for prehistoric tribes to stick together.

 Or at least great for the group, increasing the survival chance.
-But it is not necessarily great for each individual.
+But it is not great for each individual.

 It is impossible to adjust to every group.
 But even within the few places you’re more active (like your family and class), there are people who will judge you.